RNC officials scout out possible Nashville sites for 2024 event - NewsBreak

 Governor Bill Lee’s office previously asked the city of Nashville to submit a proposal to host the 2024 Republican National Convention.

-Bridgesone Arena and Music City Center would certinaly be key spaces for the estimated 50,000 attendees.
+Bridgesone Arena and Music City Center are possible spaces for the estimated 50,000 attendees.

 “It’s unbelievable how much revenue will come to Tennessee before the convention, during the convention and post-convention,” Representative Jeremy Faison said.
-“In Tennessee, we’d be happy with the RNC or DNC, we just want people to see how amazing our state is and how amazing Nashville is.”Off-duty officer hit in Hermitage, suspect facing 5th DUI offense
+“In Tennessee, we’d be happy with the RNC or DNC, we just want people to see how amazing our state is and how amazing Nashville is.”How Russia’s invasion into Ukraine can affect gas prices in Tennessee

 At this point, a set location has yet to be determined until the bidding process is complete.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.